The Haunted Mesa: Plot summary

 Erik rests.
 His pencil is returned the next day, worn down to a nub.
 He resharpens it and sets out again.
 They too vanish, as well as one of his cardigan sweaters.
-The sweater returns with a newly made twin.
+It returns with a newly made twin.
 Two days later, Chief returns, apparently none the worse for wear.

 Having read thus far in Hokart's journal, Mike prepares to travel to the mesa, to personally investigate.
 He pauses to read further.
-As Hokart resolved to leave now that his dog had been returned, he is confronted by a striking raven-haired ivory-skinned woman who imperiously orders him to accompany her back through the portal in the kiva.
-He refuses, struck by a sense of menace and evil radiating from her, and leaves immediately.
-On the way down, he meets a young girl named Kawasi, who explains that she is a renegade from the Third World and that the woman was a "Poison Woman" who intended to imprison or kill him.
+As Hokart resolved to leave now that his dog had been returned, he is confronted by a raven-haired ivory-skinned woman who orders him to accompany her back through the portal in the kiva.
+He refuses, struck by a sense of menace radiating from her, and leaves.
+On the way down, he meets Kawasi, a young girl who is actually a renegade from the Third World.
+The woman was a "Poison Woman" who intended to imprison or kill him.
 They escape, and stop at a restaurant for dinner.
 He instructs Kawasi to get his journal to Mike, when the restaurant is surrounded by hired thugs.
 The journal ends with Erik making a break for the jeep and ordering Kawasi out the back.

-Mike discovers that the restaurant concerned had been destroyed that night in an abrupt and inexplicable fire.
+Mike discovers that the restaurant had been destroyed that night in an abrupt and inexplicable fire.
 He finds Kawasi waiting for him in another nearby restaurant.
 She tells him, that night ended in Hokart's kidnapping.
 They are approached by the local constable, Gallagher.
-They forthrightly answer his questions and tell him the tale up to that point.
-Gallagher doesn't quite believe them, but he maintains an open mind.
+They tell him everything.
+Gallagher does not quite believe them but maintains an open mind.

-Raglan determines to go into the Third World (named Shibalba by its inhabitants, who suffer under the decaying and decadent totalitarian regime of "The Hand" and his Lords of Shibalba) to rescue Hokart; the kiva entrance is surely guarded now, so he intends to use a map to Shibalba he was given by an old cowboy who had stolen gold from, and barely escaped alive, the Third World.
-On his way, he meets "Tazzoc", a historian/archivist of Shibalba's forgotten archives, who tells Raglan much about Shibalba and its rulers; he wants to dissuade Raglan from his quest because it is hopeless and could only lead to trouble.
+Raglan determines to go into the Third World (named Shibalba by its inhabitants, who suffer under the decaying and decadent totalitarian regime of "The Hand" and his Lords of Shibalba) to rescue Hokart; the kiva entrance is guarded, so he intends to use a map to Shibalba he was given by an old cowboy who had stolen gold from, and barely escaped alive, the Third World.
+On his way, he meets "Tazzoc", a historian/archivist of Shibalba's forgotten archives, who wants to dissuade Raglan from his quest because it is hopeless and could only lead to trouble.